izzako/Data-Science-Project/ANN for Binary Classification/README.md

 This code is not the best, and there's still a lot room for improvement.

 ## Disclaimer
 I ~~steal~~ gain inspiration from some code on google and my professor at uni.
-This project is intended for my personal learning only.
+This project is intended for my personal learning.